(Article last updated: April 8, 2019)

 - Tomorrowland - Cosmic Ray's Starlight Cafe, Auntie Gravity's Galactic Goodies, The Lunching Pad

 * Table Service restaurants.
 Advanced Dining Reservations recommended, however, we don't recommend you spend party time dining at one of these restaurants.

 Special Sorcerers of the Magic Kingdom card available

 A special Sorcerers of the Magic Kingdom card is available to partygoers.

-The card for 2018 is titled "The Tiki Room's Four Cawing Birds" and, according to Imagineer Jonathan Ackley, “these charismatic avian performers inspired Merlin to create a new charm to give his acolytes for the year’s holiday celebration.”
+The card for 2018 was titled "The Tiki Room's Four Cawing Birds" and, according to Imagineer Jonathan Ackley, “these charismatic avian performers inspired Merlin to create a new charm to give his acolytes for the year’s holiday celebration.”